ElAbdelali/HowToProgramEarlyObjects/README.md

 	(I Took a different approach and made the getters and setters fetch the input prices while asking the user to input the amount of items sold via a Scanner object)

+4.20 (Tax Calculator)

+Develop a Java application that determines the total tax for each of three citizens.
+The tax rate is 15% for earnings up to 30,000 USD earned by each citizen and 20% for all earnings in excess of that ceiling.
+You are given a list with the citizens’ names and their earnings in a given year.
+Your program should input this information for each citizen, then determine and dis- play the citizen’s total tax.
+Use class Scanner to input the data.

 4.21: (Find the Largest Number)